Damian Foxall

 Damian Foxall (born 7 March 1969) is an Irish sailor from County Kerry.

 Personal details

-Foxall is engaged to be married to French-Canadian Suzy-Ann who he has two children with Oisin and Neave and resides in Ireland.
+Foxall is married to Lucy Hunt, he has two children with Oisin and Neave and resides in Quebec, Canada.

-Key Sailing Results
+Key sailing results

 In addition to his offshore experience, Foxall has also been associated with dinghy, Olympic and America's Cup sailing.

 Sailing career

-Foxall has competed in ten round-the-world races which include four 1st place wins.
+Foxall has competed in and worked with eleven round-the-world race teams, which include four 1st-place finishes.

 Solo Offshore Sailing

 In 1997 Foxall became the first non-French entry to win the rookie class in the Single-handed offshore race - La Solitaire du Figaro.